 When the artist Thomas Kinkade rose to fame, I could net help but be irritated when he styled himself as the “Painter of Light” and then proceeded to trademark it as his title.
 Because there are artists among the Pre-Raphaelite circle that captured light.
-They did it first and, in my opinion, they did it better.
+And they did it better.

 William Holman Hunt painted The Light of The World in 1853, not too long after the founding of the Pre-Raphaelite Brotherhood in 1848.
 He used model Elizabeth Siddal to paint Christ’s hair; Christina Rossetti was the model for the head.
 It was at this point that we see that Siddal was no ordinary model, for as Jan Marsh tells us in Pre-Raphaelite Sisterhood (no relation to this blog), “That she interested herself in the work in progress is shown by Hunt’s recollection of how, on one occasion, she went all the way to his studio in Chelsea on her own initiative, to tell him that she had seen in a religious bookshop a print that exactly resembled his picture.
 Originality of composition was a great concern of professional painters but, happily for Hunt, his own visit to the bookshop revealed only slight similarities between print and painting.
 He believed that Lizzie’s imagination had transposed his lantern and crown accessories on to a conventional image of the Saviour.
 However it is clear from the anecdote that she took a personal interest in his work.”
 That is perhaps one of my favorite stories of Elizabeth Siddal, it perfectly illustrates that she cared more about art than the average artist’s model, she was concerned about Hunt’s work and made an effort to make sure that his work was not too similar to something else.
 So, my reaction to this story is the same as my reaction to her posing in freezing water as Ophelia: Bravo Lizzie!
 The painting has become an iconic symbol of Christianity; Christ stands knocking at a door with no handle.
 Standing in twilight, the only sources of light being his seven-sided lantern (from the seven churches mentioned in Revelation) and his halo.